-Looking for healthy, easy comfort foods?
-Traditional chicken pot pie is a delicious and easy way to clean out the fridge and freezer from the hodgepodge of leftover veggies at the end of the week.
-This recipe removes the high-calorie pie crust, but retains the flavorful filling of a childhood favorite.
+Looking for healthy, but easy comfort foods?
+Traditional chicken pot pie is a delicious and simple way to clean out the fridge and freezer from the hodgepodge of leftover veggies at the end of the week.
+This recipe removes the high-calorie pie crust, but keeps the flavorful filling of a childhood favorite.
 Chop up your veggies the night before, then throw everything in the slow cooker before you leave for work.
 By the time you get home, dinner will be ready!

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Try serving on top of 1 cup cooked whole grain brown rice, quinoa, whole grain pasta or on a small baked potato.

 - 1 lb boneless skinless raw chicken breasts, trimmed of visible fat